Bill Siemering: Developing Radio Partners

 In 2003, William Siemering founded the nonprofit Developing Radio Partners (DRP) with the expressed purpose of using radio to improve the flow of information to those who need it the most and are the hardest to reach.
 To achieve this, DRP works with local radio stations that have independent voices and explicit development objectives.

 DRP core service provided local stations with a comprehensive and customized training program called Healthy Stations.
 These trainings, building upon the ideas sustainable community radio, covered topics such as station management, programming, journalistic standards, community engagement and ongoing evaluation.
 More recently, DRP has provided information in the form of weekly bulletins on topics ranging from conservation farming to energy efficient stoves as well as assessments of the local media landscape for international development organizations interested in capacity building for local media.

 Through DRP, Siemering has worked with independent radio stations in countries ranging from Mongolia to Sierra Leone.
 In the latter, DRP partnered with Search for Common Ground and others to help develop independent media in a country devastated by a 10-year civil war.
 In turn, the Independent Radio Network played a major role in an exceptionally transparent and peaceful national election in 2007.
 Recent efforts include projects on best practices for agriculture in response to climate change in Cameroon, Cape Verde, Rwanda and Zambia, and on youth and reproductive health in Malawi.

 Wyncote Foundation

-William Siemering, left Developing Radio Partners at the end of 2017.
+William Siemering passed the leadership of Developing Radio Partners to the next generation at the end of 2017.
 He is currently Senior Fellow with the Wyncote Foundation.